Live in a residence full of unique spaces

 Nestled among oak and maple trees, the cherished Shirreff Hall welcomes 440 students during the academic year.
 You'll find it on Studley Campus, at the corner of Oxford Street and South Street.

-Shirreff Hall features single and double (two single beds, not available for Fall 2020 semester) rooms furnished with a bed, bureau and desk for each student.
+Shirreff Hall features single and double (two single beds*) rooms furnished with a bed, bureau and desk for each student.
 Most rooms in New Eddy and Newcombe have sinks.

 What you'll find in Shirreff Hall